serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 ### People are really thinking about security

-One thing we noticed in every "here's how we're using serverless" presentation this year, which was missing in previous years, was the security component.
+One thing we noticed in every "here's how we're using serverless" presentation this year, which was largely missing in previous years, was the security component.
 How are serverless organizations handling security, what are their best practices?

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/2018-serverlessconf-sf/fender-digital-serverless-security.jpg">